eosnetworkfoundation/docs/glossary.md

 The core is used to refer to the Antelope blockchain native components, e.g. native actions, chain libraries, nodeos daemon, etc. The core is the Antelope platform on which Antelope-based blockchains can be instantiated and tailored by means of deploying smart contracts (including the system smart contracts).
 Therefore, the system smart contracts are not considered part of the core or native blockchain implementation.

 ## CPU
 Central Processing Unit.
 CPU is processing power granted to an account by an Antelope-based blockchain.
 The amount of CPU an account has is measured in microseconds, and represents the amount of processing time an account has at its disposal when executing its actions.
-CPU is recalculated after each block is produced, based on the amount of system tokens the account staked for CPU bandwidth in proportion to the amount of total system tokens staked for CPU bandwidth at that time.
+CPU is recalculated after each block is produced, based on the amount of system tokens the account used to rent CPU bandwidth through the PowerUp model.

 ## CRM
 Customer Relationship Management